SufiyanAasim/smart-customer-ledger/docs/testing/Test-Strategy.md

 - In an environment without MySQL (e.g. this project's development sandbox), the test run reports `Skipped`, never a false `Passed` or a misleading `Failed`.
-- In CI/grading with a real MySQL instance configured via `CUSTOMERLEDGER_TEST_CONNECTION`, every one of those same tests actually executes and must pass.
+- In production CI with a real MySQL instance configured via `CUSTOMERLEDGER_TEST_CONNECTION`, every one of those same tests actually executes and must pass.

 ## Test data isolation